PomoRev/NET3010_25W/readme.txt

 - created a bit of collateral images for the initial page design
 - played around with design a bit, will demo in tutorial class how I set things up

+CLASS 3: Implementing the Layout

+- chose colours and used CSS variables
+- used flex to organize header and heading elements on page
+- talked about TRouBLe